viihna-lehraine/ShoutShack/README.md

 <br>

-Basic backend functionality has been configured.
-Currently working on frontend design and page layout.
+08/20/2024 - Backend and frontend have been completely converted from JavaScript to TypeScript, excluding a small number of JS files used in processes not intended for use in a production environment

 ## 6. To Do

-* more logging
+* logging

+	* ensure logging is done in a thorough and descriptive manner across the backend

+	* fix log write and log export functions

+* write unit tests

 * fine tune all DB models. check for redundancies and ensure they contain all necessary data

 * make list of all sensitive user data (email address, 2FA credentials, etc) and make sure it is encrypted before transfer to database. encrypt this data with a robust mechanism, possibly involving keyfiles for MFA

-* ensure models can accept but IPV4 and IPV6 address formatsq
+* ensure models can accept but IPV4 and IPV6 address formats

 * fine tune IP blacklist and VPN/proxy/TOR exit relay lists and the mechanism that will update them from external sources; create functions allowing admin CRUD operations on these lists